myelintek/documentation/content/lab.rst

   If the new tab page shows 502, please reload page again.

-To close tensorboard, click tensorboard -> close button to terminate tensorboard process.
+To close tensorboard, click tensorboard -> stop button to terminate tensorboard process.

 .. note::